johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

     It reminds me of a mashup of Avril Lavigne's “Complicated”  and Katy Perry’s “I Kissed a Girl”.

-    Aiko describes the song as a “[self-love, post-breakup anthem](https://en.wikipedia.org/wiki/Pedestal_(Aiko_song))” – whatever the hell that means –  but I suppose that explains the literal (and presumably acted) argument that she has with a nameless man towards the end of a track.
+    Aiko describes the song as a “[self-love, post-breakup anthem](https://en.wikipedia.org/wiki/Pedestal_(Aiko_song))” – whatever the hell that means –  and I suppose that explains the literal (and presumably acted) argument that she has with a nameless man towards the end of a track.
 It's quite jarring in what is otherwise a fun pop-rock track.

 - country: "Denmark"
   shortcode: "DEN"